uber/cadence/docs/index.md

 can be added.
 There are different service deployment models.
 At Uber, our team operates multitenant clusters that are shared by hundreds of applications.

-[Watch Maxim's talk](https://youtu.be/llmsBGKOuWI) from the Uber Open Summit for an introduction to the Cadence programming model and value proposition.
+Watch Maxim's talk from the Uber Open Summit for an introductionto the Cadence programming model and value proposition.

+{% include youtubePlayer.html id="llmsBGKOuWI" %}

 The GitHub repo for the Cadence server is [uber/cadence](https://github.com/uber/cadence).
 The docker image for the Cadence server is available on Docker Hub at